thefightagainstmalware/SLRForge/README.md

 - SecurityManager can't be replaced

 ## Problems that still exist
-- A mixin could access the session token
 - No protection against unauthorized file access (Discord, etc. can still be stolen)
 - No protection against native loaders (Probably a complete bypass)
+- No protection against getting the token from the launch args